Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations: The angular power spectra of 21-cm radiation

 \subsection{Physical Analyses}

 Before analysing the influence to 21-cm signals from DM-DE interactions, we first turn to the $\Lambda$CDM model for some hints.
-Fig.~\ref{fig.cl_21} shows the auto-spectra for each term in Eq.~(\ref{eq:perturb2}) with a bandwidth of $8.75\,\mathrm{MHz}$ at $z=0.28$, parameterized by the {\it Planck} 2018 best-fit values listed in Sect.~\ref{sec.intro}.
+Fig.~\ref{fig.cl_21} shows the auto-spectra for each term in Eq.~(\ref{eq:perturb2}) with a channel bandwidth of $8.75\,\mathrm{MHz}$ at $z=0.28$, parameterized by the {\it Planck} 2018 best-fit values listed in Sect.~\ref{sec.intro}.
 The density fluctuation and RSD term are the two leading contributions across the whole multipole range we consider here.
 Especially at $\ell \sim 400$ the total signal is greatly dominated by the $\delta_n$ term.
+Moreover, besides of the auto-spectra, the total 21-cm signal also encompasses the contributions from cross-correlations of each two terms in Eq.~(\ref{eq:perturb2}), which is in line with the case of real observation.
+Regarding to their magnitudes, for example, the cross-spectrum of HI overdensity $\times$ RSD should be somewhere between the auto-spectra of $\delta_n$ and RSD terms, although no clear illustration in Fig.~\ref{fig.cl_21}.

-In Fig.~\ref{fig.BINGO_noise} we display the total signal, shot noise and thermal noise with respect to different bandwidths with the experimental parameters for BINGO taken from Table~\ref{tab.survey_parameter}.
-Basically the shot noise is about one order smaller than the thermal noise when $\ell \lesssim 100$, beyond which the thermal noise quickly increases as a result of the beam correction Eq.~(\ref{eq.B_l}).
+In Fig.~\ref{fig.BINGO_noise} we display the total signal, shot noise and thermal noise\footnote{Here we consider the dimensionless shot and thermal noises dividing them by the average brightness temperature in order to be consistent with the 21-cm signal.} with respect to different channel bandwidths with the experimental parameters for BINGO taken from Table~\ref{tab.survey_parameter}.
+Basically the shot noise is about one order smaller than the thermal noise when $\ell \lesssim 100$, beyond which the thermal noise obtains an additional quick increase attributed to the beam correction Eq.~(\ref{eq.B_l}).
 The cross-over point of the total signal and the thermal noise at $\ell \sim 200$ indicates that we can ignore nonlinear effects at high $\ell$s.
-Nevertheless, very narrow bandwidths should be avoided to not introduce nonlinear effects along the radial direction, otherwise one should generalize the calculation of perturbations to higher orders, especially for the RSD part.
-By widening the bandwidth, both signal and noise levels decline simultaneously, while the cross-over point does not have a considerable shift.
+Nevertheless, very narrow channel bandwidths should be avoided to not introduce nonlinear effects along the radial direction, otherwise one should generalize the calculation of perturbations to higher orders, especially for the RSD part.
+By widening the channel bandwidth, both signal and noise levels decline simultaneously, while the cross-over point does not have a considerable shift.
 Furthermore, we see that the signal level decreases more on small scales where the signature of BAO wiggles is more prominent.
 Likewise, the signal and noise levels for the two SKA1 bands are illustrated in Fig.~\ref{fig.SB1_noise} and~\ref{fig.SB2_noise}, respectively, exhibiting very similar features as for BINGO.
-It is worthy noting, however, that SKA1-MID Band\,2 has a superior thermal noise configuration with the same bandwidth as BINGO.
+It is worthy noting, however, that SKA1-MID Band\,2 has a superior thermal noise configuration with the same channel bandwidth as BINGO.